jkingsman/SupTracked-UI/README.md

 To deploy, serve the `dist` directory.

 I know this uses jQuery.
 I know it shouldn't.
-I just don't have the time or mental bandwidth to learn a new frontend framework right now... sorry.
+This is just a mockup before I start learning a new framework to rebuild it in.